mayoff/dragLine/answer/answer.md

 ![givens in standard pose](standardGivens.png)

-We can create this shape as a path by making a circular arc centered at the origin, connected to another (mirror image) circular arc centered at `(0, length)`.
+We can create this shape as a path by making a circular arc centered at the origin, connected to another (mirror image) circular arc centered at `(length, 0)`.
 To create these arcs, we need this `mysteryAngle`:

 ![mystery angle](mysteryAngle.png)